-This post was sponsored by Café Bustelo® as part of an Influence Central campaign, and all opinions expressed in my post are my own.
+Café Bustelo® sponsored this post as part of an Influence Central campaign, and all opinions expressed in my post are my own.

-Let’s celebrate Hispanic Heritage month yummy breakfast recipe and café, shall we?
+Let’s celebrate Hispanic Heritage month with a yummy breakfast recipe and café, shall we?

 With a great Puerto Rican breakfast and a nice cup of Café Bustelo coffee.
 That’s how I do it.

 Breakfast is an important part of my day, and as a mom, I need to make sure that I have the energy and my brain is functioning.

 One of my favorite Puerto Rican breakfasts is Avena.
 Avena is a recipe my grandmother would make for me as a child when I would sneak up through my home back gate and walk to her house.

 She only lived a few feet away from us, and she always expected me.
 She would get her old pot out and make me her famous Avena served with coffee.